 - Consider whether you’ll benefit from “the big two”

 - Use free or cheaper apps for finding places to park up

 We have been members of the “big two” clubs for a few years.
 We have not really noticed any big discounts.
 Obviously you have access to more sites, especially the certified ones we prefer.
 Bear in mind that the CLs and CSs can be fairly cheap – we stayed on a £14 per night which included EHU and waste facilities.
 The “club sites” are not our style, although Rowntree in York is advantageously placed.
 It is only on these bigger sites that we are asked for proof of membership…other places often allow us on before we even tell them that we have joined.
-SO, this year we may resign our membership of one of these and use searchforsites and park4night.
+SO, this year we have resigned our membership of one of these and will use searchforsites and park4night.
 Plus there is UK Motorhome Stopovers and plenty more.

 On Facebook there’s Motorhome Sleepyspots, Campervan Overnight Parking.
 Search “pub stopovers” on there – you’ll find several groups.

 It is worth looking through a few of these before you set off.
 Some will only release full details if you create an account, but that can usually be done free of charge.

 We bought a Brit Stops book but found one of the places we stayed at on seachforsites too.

 There are other sites and apps – everyone has their favourite go-to.

 BUT the message we are getting across is that if you don’t want a campsite every night, then you can avoid paying for the bigger clubs.

 The hidden – or not so hidden – extras